 Parents in same-sex relationships can apply for child support.

-Further, a parent who declares a low income but is not on an income support payment may be assessed to pay a fixed rate of $26.73 per child per week (subject to indexation) up to a maximum of three children.
+A parent who declares a low income but is not on an income support payment may be assessed to pay a fixed rate of $27.23 per child per week (subject to indexation) up to a maximum of three children.
 This is called a “fixed assessment” and may apply to parents who minimise income to avoid child support.

 The maximum child support payable is also known as the “cap”.
 The maximum child support is applied to the combined income of both parents up to 2.5 times the annual equivalent of all Male Total Average Weekly Earnings (MTAWE) and calculated using the Costs of Children Table.

-Parents may make a child support agreement and can choose to organise collection themselves or collection by CS.
-Parents can make agreements regarding the way in which child support is paid, for example through periodic cash payments, non-cash payments (see “Collecting child support”) or a lump sum payment (including by way of property settlement).
+Parents can choose to either get CS to collect child support, or to collect child support themselves.
+Parents can make agreements about the way in which child support is paid; for example, through periodic cash payments, non-cash payments (see “Collecting child support”) or a lump sum payment (including by way of property settlement).